ShiJindong/Highway-Pilot/README.md

 ---
 This is a Highway-Pilot driver-assistance system I finished in Laboratory of Software Engineering.
 (For more information, please visit https://www.itiv.kit.edu/60_6075.php)

-In this project, the sensordate (inclusive IMU, Radar, Object-Sensor, Road-Sensor) are processed und used for lateral and longitudinal control of vehicles.
+In this project, the sensordate (inclusive IMU, Radar, Object-Sensor, Road-Sensor, Tire-Sensor) are processed und used for lateral and longitudinal control of vehicles.
 The following functionalities are realized:
 - Set desired speed and speed limit of vehicles
 - Speed limit at curvature drive
 - Adaptive Cruise Control (ACC mode)